trackleft/canvas-demo/README.md

-# Pre-release demo of Drupal Experience Builder
+# Pre-release demo of Drupal Experience Canvas

 <img src="https://github.com/user-attachments/assets/c7c3283b-2580-4434-8cce-771cb02aa1f7" width="300" align="right" />

-Experience Builder (or XB for short) is Drupal's next-generation page building tool, [currently under heavy development on drupal.org](https://www.drupal.org/project/experience_builder).
-This is a demo package of Drupal to try out Experience Builder with a demo design system and sample pages. 😎
+Drupal Canvas (or Canvas for short) is Drupal's next-generation page building tool, [currently under heavy development on drupal.org](https://www.drupal.org/project/canvas).
+This is a demo package of Drupal to try out Drupal Canvas with a demo design system and sample pages. 😎

-This repository is intended to provide a **throwaway demo** of Experience Builder. **Experience Builder is not yet stable** and could change anything, at any time, without warning.
+This repository is intended to provide a **throwaway demo** of Drupal Canvas. **Drupal Canvas is not yet stable** and could change anything, at any time, without warning.

 There is no update path yet; data loss is possible.
 Additionally, this demo project will be _abandoned_ when Drupal CMS includes sufficient functionality to supersede the demo.
 That is expected around DrupalCon Vienna in October 2025.